 A UDZ 1 form must be completed for each building for which an allowance is deducted by the taxpayer that erected, extended, added to or improved a building.
-This means, for example, that if five units are being sold, a form must be completed for each of these units.
+This means, for example, that if five units are being sold, a form must be completed for each of these units even if all the units are being sold to the same person.
 This will also apply to the completion of the UDZ 2, 3 and 4 forms.
 The UDZ 1 form is not required for the purchase of a building from a developer.